-The key part to handling unsolicited pregnancy advice from friends, family, and even strangers is to never take it personal.
+The key part to handling unsolicited pregnancy advice from friends, family, and even strangers is to never take it personally.

 Remember, this is an exciting time for you and they likely just want to feel a part of the joy too.

 However, it can be frustrating to keep getting the same advice over and over again.
-So the following tips should help you nip them in the butt quickly:
+So the following tips should help you nip them in the back quickly:

 1) Keep it calm & kind